Why are St Peter's and St Paul's considered premier wedding venues?

-St Peters is situated in the heart of Queenstown where marriages have been celebrated for 150 years on this site.
+St Peter's is situated in the heart of Queenstown; marriages have been celebrated for 150 years on this site.

-Queenstown is New Zealand’s premier tourist destination and the stunning vista across the lake to the mountains is the perfect backdrop for your wedding.
+Queenstown is New Zealand’s premier tourist destination and the stunning view across the lake to the mountains is a perfect backdrop for your wedding (regardless of the weather!).

-St Peter's church is first and foremost, a consecrated Church and a holy place.
+St Peter's church is a consecrated Church, a sacred place.
 It is greatly loved by both the local community and the more than 2 million visitors who come through Queenstown every year.
 It is a beautiful historic church with magnificent stained glass windows.
-It also has a very historic Tracker Pipe Organ built in 1878, and unique in New Zealand.
+It also has a very historic Tracker Pipe Organ built in 1878, unique in New Zealand.
 The stone church and landscaped gardens are frequently photographed and make an ideal backdrop for wedding photos, especially in Spring and Autumn.

 The churches of the Anglican Parish of Wakatipu follow normal Anglican Marriage practice.

 We use one of the three different Marriage Services in the NZ Anglican Prayer Book.
 Because

 these are Christian Marriage Services, they are presided over by an ordained Anglican Priest.

 Normally, we expect that one of the couple should be baptised in a Christian Church.

 Secular marriage celebrants are not permitted to preside at Marriage services in our Churches.
 Clergy of other recognized denominations may do so by arrangement.